-The locals started to consider this a miracle advised the police to leave the bike in the accident spot.
+The locals started to consider this a miracle and advised the police to leave the bike at the accident spot.
 They built a temple around the bike which is now popularly known as the “Bullet Baba’s temple”.

 Almost all drivers who know of this story, make a stop at the shrine to pay their respect to the helpful spirit, it is believed that a driver who does not visit the temple is in for a dangerous journey.